NO-FOG® Breath Deflector

 Try any of our NO-FOG® Masks and see a difference!

 Cold weather helmets need extra room to fit a balaclava.
 Always wear the proper size NO-FOG® and allow breath to exit outside bottom of helmet.
 If so equipped, remove helmet chin screen and breath box.
-Check your head wear (in front of a mirror) before riding.
-Follow instructions for top performance. ©2018 NO-FOG® USA.
+Check your head wear (in front of a mirror) the 1st time before riding.
+Follow instructions for top performance. ©2019 NO-FOG® USA.